tsowell/kobo-btpt/README.md

 #### Advanced configuration

-You can also name configuration files after a device's 48-bit Bluetooth address (often represented like `11:22:33:44:FF:EE`).
+You can also name configuration files after a device's 48-bit Bluetooth address (often represented like `11:22:33:44:FF:EE`, though the filename should have no semicolons, like `11223344FFEE`).
 When present, these files take precedence over files named after the device name, so you can override default behavior for specific devices.

 The addresses are case insensitive, but behavior is undefined if there are collisions.